Samragyee RL Shah: Early life and personal life

-Shah was born on 18 November 1995 in Birgunj, Nepal, to Neha Rajya Laxmi Shah and Mahesh Bikram Shah.
-Samragyee RL Shah is related to the Nepali royal family through her grandfather Pashupati Bikram Shah.
+Shah was born on 18 November 1995 in Birgunj, Nepal, to Neha Rajya Laxmi Shah and Bikash Bikram Shah.
+Samragyee RL Shah is related to the Nepali royal family through her grandfather, Pashupati Bikram Shah.
 According to Anand Nepal of Nepali Actress:

-Shah attended St. Xavier's Higher Secondary School in Birgunj, Nepal, from grades one to three.
-She continued her studies in Sai Baba School in New Delhi, India.
+the with, Shah Shah attended St. Xavier's Higher Secondary School in Birgunj, Nepal, from grades one to three.
+She continued her studies at Sai Baba School in New Delhi, India.
 After completing sixth grade, she attended the Royal Academy of India in Kathmandu.

 Shah has dated Devanksh SJB Rana since 2018.
-In 2017 Shah was included in the list of "Top 10 Women and Men of the Year" published by weekly publication Kantipur Saptahik, sister publication of Kantipur, where she was ranked in tenth position.
+In 2017, Shah was included in the list of "Top 10 Women and Men of the Year" published by the weekly publication Kantipur Saptahik, sister publication of Kantipur, where she was ranked in the top tenth position.

-Career
+Career 2014

-2014: Modelling
+Modelling

 In 2014, Shah was the second runner-up in the Face of Classic Diamond Jewellers fashion competition, receiving a NPR 25,000 cash prize.
 Nepali model Asmi Shrestha won the event, and Nepali actress and model Paramita RL Rana was the first runner-up.
 After the competition, Shah was featured on the cover of the M&S VMAG magazine and was also interviewed, in which she revealed her desire to become a model, and said that she felt increased self-esteem and "more beautiful and confident as a person".
 According to Shah, the fashion competition boosted her popularity and recognition, helped her hone her skills as a model, raised her confidence, and made her "realise that there is still so much to learn as a model", which encouraged her "to work hard every day."